phax/as2-peppol/README.md

     * Added possibility to provide a read-only keystore from a byte array (see [issue #4](https://github.com/phax/as2-peppol-client/issues/4))
 * v3.0.6 - 2019-05-17
     * Updated to as2-lib 4.3.0, thereby simplifying the Random topic
-    * Added support for AS2 prefix "PDK"
+    * Added support for AS2 prefix "P" (as in "PDK" or "POP")
 * v3.0.5 - 2019-05-16
     * Updated to ph-bdve 5.1.8 to support PEPPOL Spring Release 2019 validation artefacts
 * v3.0.4 - 2019-03-22